moderndatacompany/dataos.info/docs/interfaces/cli/command_reference.md

 Use "dataos-ctl fastbase [command] --help" for more information about a command.
 ```
-To learn more, refer to [Domain Command Group](fastbase/details.md).
+To learn more, refer to [Fastbase Command Group](fastbase/details.md).

 ## `get`